-After you have completed the Withdraw Survey, it will be manually processed by the Office of the Registrar.
-This takes 2 to 3 business days.
-When this processing is completed, you will receive an email confirmation from us.
-Do not worry if the processing time goes past a drop/withdraw deadline.
-Our report shows us the date and time that you complete the survey – so as long as you complete it online before the relevant deadline, any drops/withdraws will be back-dated appropriately.
+After you have completed the Withdrawal Survey, it will be manually processed by the Office of the Registrar.
+This takes 1 to 2 business days.
+When this processing is completed, you will receive an email confirmation from the Office of the Registrar.
+Do not worry if the processing time goes past the drop/withdraw deadline.
+The report shows the date and time that you complete the survey – so as long as you complete it online before the relevant deadline, any drops/withdraws will be back-dated appropriately.

 Summer Term Withdrawal

-Select the term, enter your PIN number, click Submit.
+Select the term, enter your registration PIN, click Submit.